 Stephen D. Lentz has been an attorney in the Commonwealth of Virginia since 1975.
 Since then he has guided his firm to become a boutique business and estate planning practice.
-Lentz Law Group serves clients in the following areas: corporate law, entertainment law, intellectual property, elder law, estate planning, non-profit law and church law.
+Lentz Law Group serves clients in the following areas: corporate formation, complex business transactions, entertainment law, intellectual property, non-profit law, foundation and church/ministry representation, simple and complex estate planning, and elder law.
 Lentz Law Group is equipped to handle the needs of corporations, estates and tax-exempt organizations both in the United States and around the globe.
 Lentz Law Group has clients in over twenty states and in a dozen countries.
 Mr. Lentz maintains an active caseload in the corporate law and estate planning sector, and he also assists nonprofit organizations and churches with planning and compliance.

 Prior to establishing his current law practice in Tidewater Virginia, Mr. Lentz spent fifteen years in the television industry.
 From 1997-2000, he was the President of Middle East Television.
 He was responsible for crafting the legal strategy to change the commercial broadcast laws in Israel to permit non-Israeli television entities to run advertising targeted at Israel.
 Middle East Television became the largest super-station in the Middle East, reaching a potential audience of over 100 million viewers in seventeen Arab countries and all of Israel.
 Mr. Lentz functioned as in-house counsel, and appeared either in person or by counsel before the Israeli Supreme Court six times in the fourteen months prior to 1999.

 From 1993-1997, Mr. Lentz was the President and CEO of FiT TV.
 While there, Mr. Lentz was instrumental in building FiT TV into an attractive national niche cable network.
 As in-house counsel, he was responsible for both employment and television broadcast law compliance as well as entertainment contracts.
 During this time, he regularly dealt with issues related to interstate commercial law and emerging cyber-law issues.
 He helped craft the strategy to sell the company to Fox Sports in 1997.